 Ideally, our empirical analysis should investigate the determinants of unemployment within a competing risk model.
 However, we cannot observe unemployment in the available data and, instead, we analyze both nonemployment (NE) and unemployment-between-jobs (UBJ) as benchmarks.
 This section treats both durations as the outcome of a competing-risks-model in order to discuss the link between the duration of unemployment and to rationalize our findings on the differences between NE and UBJ.

 5.1 Basic model

-The issue of linking the two proxies for unemployment is analyzed by means of the following competing-risks-model where t is the possibly unobserved unemployment duration,
+The issue of linking the two proxies for unemployment is analyzed by means of the following competing-risks-model

 $$t = min(t_E, t_O) \tag{1}$$